-The real current and projected need for affordable housing in Minneapolis likely considerably exceeds these goals set by the Metropolitan Council.
+The real current and projected need for affordable housing in Minneapolis likely considerably exceeds the projected housing needs suggested by the Metropolitan Council.
 A starting point for a measurement of current and projected need is to consider the number of households that are cost burdened at various bands of income (see figure 8).